demelere/CV-Prototyping/surface_normal/README.md

 ### Image Processing
 1. Upload an image using the "Image" tab
-2. Click "Preview Image" to see results
+2. Click "Preview Image" to see depth map and surface normal arrows
-3. View depth map visualization
+3. View grid-based surface normal visualization

 ### Video Processing
 1. Upload a video using the "Video" tab
 2. Click "Process Video"
-3. Download processed video with depth visualization
+3. Download processed videos with surface normal arrow visualization

 ## Understanding the Output